 Pellets are very popular as they are easy to keep and effective.
 They also create less mess inside your tank and are easy to portion the right amount for feeding time.
 Other food likes frozen, freeze-dried or Live can be used mainly for occasional treats and to add extra nutrition.

-How much and how often should you feed a betta fish?
+How much and how often do you feed a beta fish?

 You shouldn't pay much attention to the amounts stated on the side of the betta fish food.
 The directions can be a little misleading and can cause problems with the water quality and with your betta fish.
 Most typical feeding instructions say to feed as much as they will consume in 5 minutes.
 Or some instructions read to feed up to several times daily for 3 minutes at a time and see how much they consume.
 This will lead to overfeeding of your betta and reduce the water quality with waste food.